restic/restic/doc/020_installation.rst

 RHEL & CentOS
 =============

-For RHEL / CentOS Stream 8 & 9 restic can be installed via epel repository, you can try the following:
+For RHEL / CentOS Stream 8 & 9 restic can be installed from the EPEL repository:

 .. code-block:: console